 Lecture exams: There will be 4 exams each contributing 100 points towards your total course grade.
 Exams will be based on the material presented and discussed during lecture.
 Lecture slides will be posted on MUOnline.
 While none of the exams are cumulative, the molecular and cell biology concepts build on one another and are, therefore, cumulative.
 Exams are in multiple choice and short answer format.
-WI: Approximately 25% of the exam answers will be short-answer format.
+WI: At least 25% of the exam answers will be short-answer format and may also include a take-home Wikipedia assignment.
 Exam records: Students should mark the exams sheets and return them to the professor at the end of the exam period.
 Should a question arise concerning grading, the clicker or written response will be the official response.
 Exams will be kept for one semester or summer term following completion of the course.
 You may examine these records at any time in the instructor's office.
 After that period the exams will be discarded and an Excel grade spreadsheet will be the official record.
 Grades cannot be e-mailed or given over the phone.

 Laboratory evaluation: Your laboratory performance will contribute 60 points (5 points per lab for in-class work) towards your total course grade.
 Lab work will be evaluated during the lab period.
 Successful completion of the lab work will earn the total 5 points.
+Clickers will be used for pre-lab and post-lab questions.